fraenkel-lab/Chipsequtil_galaxy/README.md

-## Chipsequtil for Galaxy
+## Galaxy tools for the Fraenkel Lab's computational pipelines

-This repository represents an adaptation of the Chipsequtil "Map Peaks To Known Genes" Tool for Galaxy.
+This repository primarily represents an adaptation of Chipsequtil tools for Galaxy.